OmarCastro/its-a-qrcode/README.md

 </a>

-"It's a QR Code" is a web component that show its text content as QR code image
+"It's a QR Code" is a web component that shows its text content as QR code image

 full documentation on: https://omarcastro.github.io/its-a-qrcode